RachelMinto/front_end/front_end_dev_with_js/todos_list_with_js/pseudo.md

 Create a todo and Store the collection of todos in localStorage and retrieve when the page is reloaded.
   - Set default for date as 'No Due Date'  CHECK
   - Look into how to use local storage on the window object.
 Use setItem and getItem.
+CHECK
   - Will need to stringify each todos object.
+CHECK

-  - Should be using AJAX requests to seemlessly add todo to main content and all todos.
+ ******** - Should be using AJAX requests to seemlessly add todo to main content and all todos. ????

   - Have handlebars template populate in main content box with title and due date.
 CHECK

 You can delete a todo (we’ll do mark as complete later) using the trash can icon.
   -Will want to use event delegation for this on the parent container.
+CHECK -Add click event so that when trash is slected, todo is deleted.
+CHECK
-  -Add click event so that when trash is slected, todo is deleted.
+    -to do is deleted by removing from collection based on id.
+CHECK

-    -to do is deleted by removing from local storage.
+  - problem: id is not getting saved properly between sessions.
+CHECK

 The number after on the top of the right panel should reflect the total number of todos.
   - Retrieve that number dynamically from local storage.
+CHECK

 Milestone 2: a Todo list with due dates and the ability to mark todos as complete